vaunblu/SimpleKit/README.md

 # SimpleKit

-A responsive connect wallet and account component built on top of Wagmi and shadcn/ui.
+Responsive connect wallet and account component built on top of Wagmi and shadcn/ui.

 SimpleKit is the simplest way to integrate a connect wallet experience into your React.js web application.
 It is built on top of primitives where it's your components, your code.
 No more editing style/theme props.